Frequently Asked Questions:

 Question: What is the deadline for applying to this program?

-Answer: The deadline is December 1st of the year preceding the year in which the student would begin the program.
-Thus, the current deadline is December 1, 2017, for students wishing to begin the program in the Fall of 2018.
+Answer: The Application Deadline is November 1st of the year preceding the year in which the student would begin the program.
+Thus, the current deadline is November 1, 2018, for students wishing to begin the program in the Fall of 2019.
+The Application Completion Deadline (date by which all supplemental materials, such as transcripts, test scores, letters of recommendation, application fees, and the like must be received by TCNJ) is December 1st.

 Question: Does AP credit and previous college coursework count toward the completion of undergraduate requirements at TCNJ?